Personal Injury Lawyers » Mediating a Car Accident in Texas

 The Mediation Process

 The mediation itself can take as little as half a day or as long as a week depending on the parties and the complexity of the case.
-The process itself is very similar no matter how long it takes, there is a joint session and individual caucuses.
+The process itself is very similar no matter how long it takes, there are joint sessions and individual caucuses.

 In the joint session, all the parties and the mediator are in the same room and each side can make a presentation about the strengths of their case.
 These are usually fairly short, and sometimes they are just skipped.
 Remember, by the time mediation occurs, the parties have already gone through the discovery process and exchanged significant information regarding the case, investigated it, and probably given depositions.
 The attorneys for all sides have a solid understanding of one another’s cases.